 Infant morbidity, as related to cardiovascular disease, is due to progression of mitral valve prolapse to mitral regurgitation and often occurs in conjunction with tricuspid prolapse and regurgitation.
 Progression to congestive heart failure is a leading cause of cardiovascular morbidity and mortality, as well as the leading indicator for cardiovascular surgery.

 Death later in life is usually due to chronic aortic regurgitation and ascending aortic dissection.
 Dissection generally occurs at the aortic root and is uncommon in childhood and adolescence.

 No sex predilection is known.

-Marfan syndrome may be diagnosed prenatally, at birth, or well into adulthood.
-Neonatal presentation is associated with a more severe course than that associated with other presentations.
+MFS may be diagnosed prenatally, at birth, in childhood, during adolescence, or in adulthood.
+Neonatal presentation is associated with a severe clinical course.

-Most clinical features are specific to age, and some features may not manifest until relatively late in life.
-This feature may make diagnosis in a child difficult.
+Many clinical features are specific to age.
+Some features may not present until later in life, a situation that may make early diagnosis in childhood difficult.

 What would you like to print?